Berlin faces expropriation vote: What happens if the people say 'yes'? | DW | 07.09.2021

 They believe such legislation would be constitutionally compatible with Germany's Basic Law under the never-before-used Article 15, which states: "Land, natural resources and means of production may, for the purpose of nationalization, be transferred to public ownership or other forms of public enterprise by a law that determines the nature and extent of compensation."

 Deutsche Wohnen, which owns around 113,000 housing units in the city, is clearly the main target.
-But plenty of other companies would be affected, such as Vonovia (which is currently trying to buy Deutsche Wohnen) and the Pears Group.
+But other companies would be affected, such as Vonovia, which is currently trying to buy Deutsche Wohnen, and the Pears Group.

 On September 26 — the same day as Germany's federal election — Berliners will vote on the radical proposal.
 To get that far, the organizers had to collect 175,000 valid, handwritten and fully verified signatures of citizens eligible to vote in Berlin.